The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 Design

-As part of its preparations for the 1889 World's Fair, the French government commissioned Gustave Eiffel and his partners to build an iron tower 300 meters high on the Champ de Mars.
+• As part of preparations for the 1889 World's Fair, the French government commissioned Gustave Eiffel and his partners to build an iron tower 300 meters high on the Champ de Mars.
 After considering 107 different proposals, Eiffel's design was accepted.

-The bridge was made of lattice work girders, separated at their bases and coming together at their tops, with more girders joining them at regular intervals.
+• The bridge was made of lattice work girders, separated at their bases and coming together at their tops, with more girders joining them at regular intervals.

 Assembly

-The tower's construction began on July 1, 1887, and was completed twenty-two months later.
-All the pieces used to construct the Tower were specially designed and traced out of a tenth of a millimeter and then assembled by a team of constructors who had worked on metal viaduct projects before and oversaw 150 to 300 workers on-site.
+• The tower's construction began on July 1, 1887, and was completed twenty-two months later.
+All the pieces used to construct the Tower were specially designed and traced out a tenth of a millimeter and then assembled by a team of constructors who had worked on metal viaduct projects before and oversaw 150 to 300 workers on-site.

-The metal pieces were held together by rivets, a well-refined construction method.
+• The metal pieces were held together by rivets, a well-refined construction method.
 Only three-quarters of the 2,500,000 rivets used in its construction were inserted directly on-site.
 The tower was assembled using wooden scaffoldings and small steam cranes.

 Materials

-The primary material used to build the Eiffel Tower was puddle iron supplied from the Pompey forges, East of France.
+• The primary material used to build the Eiffel Tower was puddle iron supplied from the Pompey forges, East of France.
 7,300 metric tons of iron, 18,000 parts, and 2,500,000 rivets were used to construct the tower.

 Dimensions

-The Eiffel Tower is 1024 feet tall without the antennas.
+• The Eiffel Tower is 1024 feet tall without the antennas.
 The total width of the tower is 410 feet (on the ground).
-The width of each pillar is 82 feet (on the bottom), and The 4 pillars form 410 square feet sideways square.
+The width of each pillar is 82 feet (on the bottom), and the 4 pillars form 410 square feet sideways square.
 The first, second, and third floors stand 187 feet, 377 feet, and 906 feet from the ground.

-The Structure of Eiffel Tower, Paris
+The Structure of the Eiffel Tower, Paris

 French engineer Gustave Eiffel designed the Eiffel Tower to demonstrate that wrought iron could be as strong as stone while being lighter.
-The tower resembles to the shape of a pyramid but with slightly curved sides.
-The four-sided tower is divided into four parts based on the height: the lower part, between the floor and the first floor (57.63 m), the second part, between the first and second floor (115.73 m from the ground), the third, between the second and third floor (located at 276.13 m) and the fourth from the third to the top (324 m above ground).
+The tower resembles the shape of a pyramid but with slightly curved sides.
+The four-sided tower is divided into four parts based on height: the lower part, between the floor and the first floor (57.63 m), the second part, between the first and second floor (115.73 m from the ground), the third, between the second and third floor (located at 276.13 m) and the fourth from the third to the top (324 m above ground).
 The first part is characterized by four distinct pillars, and from the second floor, these pillars merge into a single column that rises to the top.

 There are 108 stories with 1,710 steps.
 However, visitors can only climb stairs to the first platform.
 There are two elevators—the first powered by hydraulics and the second by electricity.
 The tower weighs 10,000 tons and has 5 billion lights on it.
 The Eiffel Tower was one of the first examples of modern architecture because of its use of iron rather than stone or brick.

-Highlights of Eiffel Tower Architecture
+Highlights of the Eiffel Tower Architecture

 Material Used

 The material chosen to erect a tower 1,000 feet high was iron for many reasons; it was more realistic than a wooden or stone tower and reinforced concrete was not popular at the time.
-Puddled iron is created produced in blast furnaces, as a result of which excess carbon is removed.
+Puddled iron is created in blast furnaces, as a result of which excess carbon is removed.
 This process makes the iron more durable, and yet lighter and less rigid than steel.
 The metal framework alone weighs 7,300 tons.
-In order to extend the lifespan of the tower, it is painted every seven years.
+To extend the lifespan of the tower, it is painted every seven years.

 Wind Resistant Design